dbsxdbsx/VidCap/datasets/README.md

 VidCap$ . datasets/get_activitynet_dataset.sh
 ```
 This script will also attempt to download the videos from YouTube, note this can take a very long time and also that not
  all videos are still on YouTube.
-To get the full dataset you can fill out [**this form**](https://docs.google.com/forms/d/e/1FAIpQLSeKaFq9ZfcmZ7W0B0PbEhfbTHY41GeEgwsa7WobJgGUhn4DTQ/viewform).
+To get the full dataset instead you can fill out [**this form**](https://docs.google.com/forms/d/e/1FAIpQLSeKaFq9ZfcmZ7W0B0PbEhfbTHY41GeEgwsa7WobJgGUhn4DTQ/viewform).

- ##  MSVD
+###  MSVD
 Manually download the dataset from [dropbox](https://www.dropbox.com/sh/4ecwl7zdha60xqo/AAC_TAsR7SkEYhkSdAFKcBlMa?dl=0)
  and save in a `MSVD` directory as `naacl15_translating_videos_processed_data.zip`:
 ```